To request an account for ABNS POST, please complete the form at the link below:

 Highlights of POST:

 The addition of imaging data is perhaps the most significant enhancement to ABNS case review processes.

-Analyses of imaging data are critical to understanding clinical outcomes and decision-making in neurological surgery.
-As such, review of imaging data has now has become a key component of the new (spring 2017) oral exam format.
-When imaging is a standard part of the clinical decision-making process, candidates will be required to submit between 1-8 case images (pre-, intra and/or post-operative) in POST.
+Analysis of imaging data are critical to understanding clinical outcomes and decision-making in neurological surgery.
+Review of imaging data is a key component of the oral exam format.
+When imaging is a standard part of the clinical decision-making process, candidates will be required to submit between 1-8 case images (pre-, intra or post-operative) in POST.

-The data submission tool is broken down into 4 main sections:
+The data submission tool is broken down into four main sections:

 - Dashboard: Project overview, system updates and links to important supplementary information